 \subsection{Generating Machine-text}

-To generate the machine-text samples for the machine-text detection evaluation dataset described in~\autoref{sec:datasets}, we prompt one of \texttt{Mistral-7B}, \texttt{Phi-3}, or \texttt{Llama-3}, uniformly at random, to generate responses to Reddit comments, new Amazon reviews, or new Blog snippets.
-We found that specifying the number of words in the prompt better contorlled the length of the generations.
+To generate the machine-text samples for the machine-text detection evaluation dataset described in~\autoref{sec:datasets}, we prompt one of \texttt{Mistral-7B}, \texttt{Phi-3}, or \texttt{Llama-3-8B-Instruct}, uniformly at random, to generate responses to Reddit comments, new Amazon reviews, or new Blog snippets.
+In the prompts below, we set \texttt{LENWORDS} to the length of the original human-text.
+We found that specifying the number of words in the prompt better controlled the length of the generations.